asia-meidia/mqtt-ssl/README.md

     	</dependencies>
     </project>

-We will have a base Client class here, and a SSL helper.
-I have created these so that the configuration gets easier, but you are free to use the library client library directly.
-Finally two more simple classes.
-The first one for the subscriber that connects to the server and wait for messages published into its topic list and the Publisher that sends a message to a topic, that of course happens to be the same to the one from which the Subscriber is listening to.
+We will have a base Client, and a SSL helper.
+I have created these so that the configuration gets easier, but you are free to use the library's client directly.
+Finally two more objects.
+The first one for a subscriber that connects to the server and waits for messages published into its topic list.
+And the Publisher that sends a message to a topic, that of course happens to be the same to the one from which the Subscriber is receiving from.

 In order to run the publisher and subscriber properly we will need to fill the publisher and subscriber properties file with the information for the certificates we generated before.